CORNET 2.0: A Co-Simulation Middleware for Robot Networks: Abstract

 \section{Abstract}

 We present a networked co-simulation framework for multi-robot systems applications.
 We require a simulation framework that captures both physical interactions and communications aspects to effectively design such complex systems.
 This is necessary to co-design the multi-robots' autonomy logic and the communication protocols.
 The proposed framework extends existing tools to simulate the robot’s autonomy and network-related aspects.
 We have used Gazebo with ROS/ROS2 to develop the autonomy logic for robots and mininet-WiFi as the network simulator to capture the cyber-physical systems properties of the multi-robot system.
 This framework addresses the need to seamlessly integrate the two simulation environments by synchronizing mobility and time, allowing for easy migration of the algorithms to real platforms.
+The framework supports container-based virtualization and extends a generic robotic framework by decoupling the data plane and control plane.